 another with a higher average income, and this helps us understand the

 conditions and character of a neighborhood.

-The neighbors in the Jewett City neighborhood in Griswold are middle-income, making it a moderate income neighborhood.
+The neighbors in the Jewett City neighborhood in Griswold are lower-middle income, making it a below average income neighborhood.

 of U.S. neighborhoods.